130 – Interest and other investment income

-As a rule, you must report the interest that you received or that was credited to you in 2017, except for amounts that you reported in previous years.
-However, for investment contracts entered into after 1989, you must report, each year, the interest earned up to the anniversary of the date on which the investment was acquired.
-This interest may be shown in box D of your RL-3 slip.
+As a rule, you must report the interest that you received or that was credited to you in 2022, except for amounts that you reported in previous years.

 Each year, you must report interest accrued from January 1 to December 31.

 Each year, you must report interest that falls due during the year.
 For example, you would report interest on municipal bond coupons that have matured but have not been cashed in.